Hopefully-Abysmal/The60DayRunway/README.md

 - **Funding support** for editors, moderators, and infrastructure
 - **All video revenue** is being shared among collaborators based on time/impact
 - Looking for grants, community backers, or people who want to co-build something different
+- Attention.
+Share this with your friends, family, colleagues, anyone who will listen; we are a democratic society and the only way change occurs is with volume of opinion.

 ## Long-Term Vision: The Arx Foundation